Eriodictyon parryi

-E. parryi growing among burned trees, i.e., in its typical habitat, which is a recently disturbed area.

 Description

 It grows into a moderate size, perennial woody shrub, branching from the base but with main stems extending for up to 2 meters.
 Is leaves are long and narrow, and may be toothed at the edge; they can be from 4 to 30 cm long.
 It flowers from June to August, having clusters (cymes) of attractive bell-shaped blue, lavender or purple flowers.
 The plant has a sickly-sweet, minty, or rank smell, even when not in flower.

 Identification

 The plant's flower clusters and hairy stem are similar to those of many plants in the genus Phacelia, but it can be distinguished from them by its greater height.

 It can be more difficult to distinguish from other members of its own genus, such as yerba santa (E. californicum, E. crassifolium, and E. trichocalyx).
 The smells of the plants are similar.
 The yerba santa species are not skin irritants and not as specialized for growth in disturbed habitats such as burn areas.
 Of these plants, E. parryi, E. trichocalyx, and E. crassifolium grow mostly south of the latitude of the Monterey/San Luis Obispo county line, while E. californicum grows almost entirely north of that latitude.
 Therefore in many cases, E. parryi can be distinguished from yerba santa based on where it grows: in the southern part of the state, in recently disturbed areas.
 However, yerba santa may grow near or alongside E. parryi in disturbed areas.

 The following factors can be used to distinguish yerba santa from E. parryi.
 Flowers of E. parryi are thumb-sized, while those of yerba santa are pinkie-sized or smaller.
 E. parryi has several stems which radiate from a common taproot and then grow straight up, each such stem being surrounded by thick leaves so as to form a symmetrical cone.
 E. trichocalyx has thin, woody, branching stems and tough, leathery, dark green leaves.
 E. parryi is a fast-growing opportunist, and when mixed in with E. trichocalyx may be obviously fresher and younger.
 Yerba santa may grow by crown sprouting in burn areas, while E. parryi grows in these areas from seed.
 E. trichocalyx, being a slower-growing perennial, often has leaves that show damage from previous years.
 Although both plants can grow to be as tall as a person, E. trichocalyx tends to a much smaller stature at the higher elevations; rare, large plants at these elevations tend to be old and woody, and may have a large, tree-like trunk at their base and a great deal of dead wood and twigs.